Official-Codaisseur-Graduate/calendar-api-server/README.md

 9. You will download a json-file.
 Store this on your computer.
 You will need this later.
 10. Go to calendar.google.com with your cool new gmail-account!
 11. In the left column click the dots behind your name and click configuration and share.
-12. Click 'add people' and insert the email adres of your service account and click send.
+12. Click 'add people' and insert the email adres of your service account with rights "see all event details" and click send.
    If you forgot your service account email, which is not the same as the email your create yourself. go to IAM service          accounts at console.cloud.google.com.
 13. Go to your Google calendar and create some test events.

 Step B: Set up Backend

-1. Set up a database with docker at port 5432 with password secret
+1. Set up a database with docker at port 5432 with password secret:
+   $ docker run -p 5432:5432 --name calendar-api -e POSTGRES_PASSWORD=secret -d postgres
 2. Get a clone from the project: calendar-api-server (git clone git@github.com:Official-Codaisseur-Graduate/calendar-api-server.git)
 3. enter the project with cd calendar-api-server